gaps-closure/ect/rpc-equiv/notes/transaction-trace.md

 - `route_packets` then invokes `halmap_find` (`daemon/map.c`) to recover the destination device from `psel` (the halmap is initialized as part of configuration).
 Finally, it calls `write_pdu`.
 - `write_pdu` uses `pdu_into_packet` (the inverse of `pdu_from_packet`) to convert the `pdu` into the packet format expected at the destination device and re-encode the GAPS tag.
 Then, it calls `write_buf` to perform the write to the device according to the communication type (e.g. `zmq_send` for ZMQ, `sendto` for UDP, etc).
 - At this point, the packet leaves the HAL daemon and is en route to the destination application endpoint.
 HAL sends packets to "bookend" devices, "bump-in-the-wire" devices, or "host application" devices.
 A "bookend" device is an intermediate cross-domain guard co-located on the same host as the HAL and the sender application, or at the destination application host.
 A "bump-in-the-wire" device is an intermediate cross-domain guard located somewhere in the network.
 A "host application" device is simply the destination application endpoint.

+## In guards and the Network

+TK: After Rajesh conversation

 # Which pieces are auto-generated?
 What auto-generates them?